smathot/biased_memory_toolbox/readme.md

-Next we calculate the response bias, which is similar to the response error except that it is recoded such that positive values reflect an error towards the prototype of the category that the memorandum belongs to.
-To calculate this we need to specify a `dict` with categories when calling `response_bias()`.
-A sensible default, based on ratings of human participants, is provided with the toolbox.
+Now let's fit a slightly more complex model that also includes a bias parameter.
+To do so, we first calculate the response 'bias', which is similar to the response error except that it is recoded such that positive values reflect a response error towards the prototype of the category that the memorandum belongs to.
+For example, if the participant saw a slightly aqua-ish shade of green but reproduced a pure green, then this would correspond to a positive response bias for that response.

+To calculate the response bias we need to specify a `dict` with category boundaries and prototypes when calling `response_bias()`.
+A sensible default (`DEFAULT_CATEGORIES`), based on ratings of human participants, is provided with the toolbox.